James MacdonaldBorn 1741

 And to his countrymen in this isle.
 For whose benefit he had planned Many useful improvements, Which his fruitful genius suggested.
 And his active spirit promoted.
 Under the sober direction Of a clear and enlightened understanding.
 Reader, bewail our loss, And that of all Britain.
 In testimony of her love, And as the best return she can make To her departed son.
 For the constant tenderness and affection Which, even to his last moments, He shewed for her.
 His much afflicted mother.
 The LADY MARGARET MACDONALD, Daughter to the EARL of EGLINTOUNE, Erected this Monument, A.D.
 1768

-Boswell also printed the two last letters from Sir James to his mother, Margaret Macdonald, in a footnote, which I here reproduce, complete with Boswell's comments.
+Boswell also publishted the two last letters from Sir James to his mother, Margaret Macdonald, in a footnote, which is here reproduced, complete with Boswell's comments.

 [Footnote: This extraordinary young man, whom I had the pleasure of knowing intimately, having been deeply regretted by his country, the most minute particulars concerning him must be interesting to many.
 I shall therefore insert his two last letters to his mother.
 Lady Margaret Macdonald, which her ladyship has been pleased to communicate to me.